8 Ways to Improve Your Paintings Instantly

 6. Use all the tools at your disposal.

-Viewfinders, light tables, grids, and projectors have all been created to help artists render their subjects more accurately.
-When the drawing is proportional and correctly composed, your painting will practically paint itself.
+Viewfinders, hand-drawn grids, light tables, and projectors have all been created to help artists render their subjects more accurately.
+When your initial drawing is proportional and correctly composed, your painting will practically paint itself.

 7. Increase your value.